smyrman/error-handling-proposal/README.md

 ### Would this change make Go easier or harder to learn, and why?

-Any addition to the Go syntax, including this one, will make it harder to learn go, including this one.
+Any addition to the Go syntax, including this one, will make it harder to learn Go.
+However, people coming from an exception handling paradigm may find the new syntax less intrusive then the explicit return.

 ### Cost Description

-The highest cost of this proposal is that there will now be multiple patterns for handling errors.
+The highest cost of this proposal is likely that there will now be multiple patterns for handling errors.
+There could be discrepancies and disagreement between different projects about which style to use.

 ### Changes to Go ToolChain